JasonBock/StaticCast/docs/Initial Design Notes.md

 Essentially, this is what the user will type in:

 ```
-StaticCast<Type, InterfaceType>.MethodName(...);
+StaticCast<Type, InterfaceType>.ReturnType.MethodName(...);
 ```

 With the `IWork/Work` example above, it would be this (assume `T` is a generic parameter from a containing method or type):

 ```
-StaticCast<T, IWork>.Work("data");
+StaticCast<T, IWork>.Void.Work("data");
 ```

 The generator looks for method invocations that is a `SimpleMemberAccessExpression`, where the first part has the name "StaticCast", very similar to what I did with PartiallyApplied.
 This member needs exactly 2 generic parameters.
-The name of the call is what's used later (the parameters are irrelevant for generation as you'll see in a moment).
-If the 2nd type is an interface (we can't do that with a constraint, and if the type is "open" we can't check it with a diagnostic either), and it has static abstract members that match the provided name, we can generate all calls that match the name of the method.
+What happens on the "right" side is irrelevant as StaticCast will look for **all** static abstract members.
+If the 2nd type is an interface (we can't do that with a constraint), the static abstract members will be found.
 Internally it'll do a lookup via reflection (and make the generic method if needed) and invoke it.

 If the 2nd generic parameter is "open" and doesn't have enough constraint information to determine if it **can** be of an interface type, I should check this at runtime and throw `NotSupportedException`.

-Using the InterfaceMapping type makes it straightforward to handle if the member implementation is explicit or not.
+Using the `InterfaceMapping` type makes it straightforward to handle if the member implementation is explicit or not.

 So, we only generate members that are `public`, `static` and `abstract`.